helios-ag/FMElfinderBundle/README.md

 You can integrate TinyMCE byself or use Bundles that already add TinyMCE functionality to your Symfony project.
 Below instruction how to integrate [FMElfinderBundle](https://github.com/helios-ag/FMElfinderBundle) with [TinyMCEBundle](https://github.com/stfalcon/TinymceBundle)
 ## Using ElfinderBundle with [TinyMCEBundle](https://github.com/stfalcon/TinymceBundle)
-Instruction for bundle version 0.2.1 and below (TinyMCE 3.x) Download both bundles, configure, dump and install assets as written in installation steps
+Instruction for bundle version 0.2.1 (TinyMCE 3.x), instruction for TinyMCE 4.x, you can find at the end of this document.
+Download both bundles, configure, dump and install assets as written in installation steps

 ### Configuration